inoxlang/inox/docs/language-reference/modules.md

 ## Inclusion Imports

 Inclusion imports include the content of a file in the current file.
-They are useful to decompose a module or regroup pattern definitions/functions shared between modules.
+Includable files are useful to decompose a module or regroup pattern definitions/functions shared between modules.